 oxygen throughout your home.

-Plants will increase the humidity levels in your home,
+Air-freshening-plants will increase the humidity levels in your home which makes breathing much easier for everyone.

 Most importantly?
 They will help to absorb the chemicals